 Some places that hold Music on Main shows include Heritage Hall, the Fox Cabaret and other spots in Mount Pleasant and beyond in Vancouver.

 The organization’s biggest event is the Modulus Festival which celebrates contemporary classical music.
-After not running in 2020 the festival returns in 2021!
-The dates for this year’s event are November 4th to 10th.
+After not running in 2020 the festival returned in 2021!
+The dates for this event were November 4th to 10th.
+2022 details are to be confirmed.

 The Modulus Festival

 The Modulus Festival is one of Music on Main’s signature events.
-After a COVID-imposed hiatus last year, the festival returns in 2021.
+After a COVID-imposed hiatus in 2020, the festival returned in 2021.
 The event is a great way to experience a variety of music and engage with it in interactive ways.

-There are often artists brought in from around the world, although the 2021 edition focuses mostly on Canadian artists due to the ongoing pandemic.
-There is live music both in-person and online, private talks with the artists and more on offer.
-The festival runs from November 4th to 10th, 2021.
+There are often artists brought in from around the world, although the 2021 edition focused mostly on Canadian artists due to the ongoing pandemic.
+There was live music both in-person and online, private talks with the artists and more on offer.
+The festival ran from November 4th to 10th, 2021.

-One of the headliners is the “As Dreams Are Made” concert series.
-This is a 15-minute one-on-one production.
-Only one person is in the audience for each show in order to make it as intimate as possible.
-There are to be a series of “As Dreams Are Made” shows from November 5th to 10th.
+One of the headliners was the “As Dreams Are Made” concert series.
+This was a 15-minute one-on-one production.
+Only one person was in the audience for each show in order to make it as intimate as possible.
+There were a series of “As Dreams Are Made” shows from November 5th to 10th.

-As of early September, the full schedule for the festival has not been released.
-Confirmed performers and composers, however, include Mark Takeshi McGregor, Keiko Devaux, Alfredo Santa Ana, James O’Callaghan and Nicole Lizée.
+Other performers and composers who performed in 2021 include Mark Takeshi McGregor, Keiko Devaux, Alfredo Santa Ana, James O’Callaghan and Nicole Lizée.

 Mount Pleasant Park is on 16th Avenue at 3161 Ontario Street which is about two blocks west of Main Street.
 It’s a small park with a large grassy area where people can sit and enjoy the music.
 Also at the park are basketball courts, a small skate park and a couple of play structures for young children.

-The organizers encouraged people to bring their own chairs and blankets to the event.
+In 2021, event organizers encouraged people to bring their own chairs and blankets to the event.
 All the shows started at 6:30 pm.
-Below is the full schedule.
+Below is the full schedule from last year.
+The exact schedule and performer details for 2022 are to be confirmed.

 Music on Main Video